Scheduled MonumentsWalesCadwgan Hall Mound

 What is Cadwgan Hall Mound?

-Cadwgan Hall Mound is a motte situated in Denbighshire, Wales, and represents a Norman or post-Norman fortification of medieval date.
+Cadwgan Hall Mound is a motte situated in Denbighshire, Wales, representing a form of medieval defensive earthwork common to the Norman period and its aftermath.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE131.

 What period does Cadwgan Hall Mound date from?

 Cadwgan Hall Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cadwgan Hall Mound?